Pastrnak scores 10th, Bruins beat Maple Leafs 4-2

+BOSTON (AP) — After losing a goal to an offside call midway through the first period, David Pastrnak got it right back with a pass to himself between his own legs.

-BOSTON (AP) — David Pastrnak scored his league-leading 10th goal and added an assist as the Boston Bruins beat the Toronto Maple Leafs 4-2 on Tuesday night.
+This one counted for Pastrnak, who scored his league-leading 10th of the season and added an assist for the Bruins in a 4-2 win over the Toronto Maple Leafs on Tuesday night.

+“I tried it a couple times in practice but it didn’t work.
+It worked today, so I was kind of lucky,” said Pastrnak, who reached 300 career points with the goal.

-Brad Marchand also had a goal and an assist, and Brett Ritchie and Par Lindholm also scored for Boston, which was playing for the first time since a 4-3 loss in overtime at Toronto on Saturday night.
+Brett Ritchie and Par Lindholm also scored for Boston, which was playing for the first time since a 4-3 loss in overtime at Toronto on Saturday night.
 Tuukka Rask made 28 saves in his 500th career game.

+Pastrnak appeared to score on a rebound at 10:48 in the first, but the goal was waved off after Toronto challenged and replay showed the play was offside.

+Pastrnak scored one that counted with 2:45 left in the first with some nifty stickhandling in front of the Toronto net.
+After taking a pass from Marchand, Pastrnak slipped the puck between his own legs, then redirected it past Michael Hutchinson to give the a 1-0 lead.

+Pastrnak said the Bruins didn’t let up despite the disappointment from having their first goal waved off.

+“I knew we were going to get another one.
+We were feeling good,” he said.

 Kasperi Kapanen and Alexander Kerfoot had a goal and assist apiece for the Maple Leafs, who were coming off an overtime loss to Columbus at home on Monday night.

-Michael Hutchinson stopped 35 shots.
+Coach Mike Babcock said the Leafs improved from the night before, when they led 3-2 after the second but couldn’t hold off the Blue Jackets in the third, then the OT.

+“It was one of those games.
+It was a grind the whole thing.
+There wasn’t much room for either team,” Babcock said.
+“In the end, the game was right there in the third period. .
+We were unable to get it done.”

 The Maple Leafs tied after falling behind 1-0 and 2-1, but couldn’t get anything past Rask in the third period.